FUBAR (film)

-FUBAR is a 2002 Canadian film directed by Michael Dowse and written by Dave Lawrence, Michael Dowse and Paul Spence, following the lives of two lifelong friends and head-bangers, Terry Cahill and Dean Murdoch.
-FUBAR debuted at the Sundance Film Festival.
+FUBAR is a 2002 Canadian comedy film directed by Michael Dowse and written by Dave Lawrence, Dowse and Paul Spence, following the lives of two lifelong friends and head-bangers, Terry Cahill and Dean Murdoch.
+It debuted at the Sundance Film Festival.
 Since its release, it has gained a cult status in North America, particularly in Western Canada.

-FUBAR was filmed and set in and around Calgary, Alberta, and was filmed entirely with digital cinematography on a Canon XL1 and a shoestring budget that required Dave Lawrence to max out his credit card and caused his dad to refinance their family home in order to complete the movie.
+Filmed and set in and around Calgary, Alberta, it was shot on a Canon XL1, on a shoestring budget; Lawrence maxed out his credit card, and his father refinanced their family home, to complete it.

-FUBAR features characters created by Dave Lawrence and Paul Spence that they developed based on the head-banger subculture.
-Terry Cahill, one of the main characters of the film played by Lawrence was based on a character Lawrence created at Loose Moose Theatre in the mid-90s.
-Many people featured in the movie (including the fist-fighters) were bystanders, who thought that the filmmakers were shooting a documentary on the common man.
-FUBAR did not have a set script, only a rough outline from which the actors improvised.
+The film features characters created by Lawrence and Paul Spence that they developed based on the head-banger subculture.
+Terry Cahill, one of the main characters, played by Lawrence, was based on a character he created at Loose Moose Theatre in the mid-'90s.
+Many people who appear in the movie (including the fist-fighters) were bystanders who thought that the filmmakers were shooting a documentary on the common man.
+FUBAR did not have a fully-written script, only a rough outline from which the actors improvised.

 Plot

 FUBAR is the story of two lifelong friends, Terry Cahill (Dave Lawrence) and Dean Murdoch (Paul Spence), who have grown up together: shotgunning their first beers, forming their first garage band, and growing the great Canadian mullet known as "Hockey Hair".
 The lives of these Alberta everymen are brought to the big screen by documentarian Farrel Mitchner (Gordon Skilling), a young director who decides to take a look at Terry and Dean through a lens, exploring the depths of their friendship, the fragility of life, growing up gracefully, and the art and science of drinking beer "like a man".

-Their lives are complicated by a snubbing by their "party leader" Troy, better known as Tron (Andrew Sparacino).
-When Farrel discovers that Dean is hiding a serious case of testicular cancer, the wheels are set in motion for Dean to seek treatment from Dr. S.C.
-Lim (Dr. S.C.
-Lim).
+Their lives are complicated when they’re snubbed by their "party leader" Troy, better known as Tron (Andrew Sparacino).
+When Farrel discovers that Dean is hiding a serious case of testicular cancer, the wheels are set in motion for Dean to seek treatment from Dr. S. C. Lim (who plays himself).
 With Dean's last weekend before surgery approaching, Terry decides to take Dean, Farrel and the film crew camping.
 Things take an unexpected turn by the third day, and Terry and Dean must cope with further tragedy.

 Cast

 Reception

 FUBAR received mixed reviews.
-On Rotten Tomatoes it has an approval rating of 55% based on reviews from 11 critics, with an average rating of 6.0/10.
+On Rotten Tomatoes, it has an approval rating of 55% based on reviews from 11 critics, with an average rating of 6.0/10.

 Paul Dale of The List gave it 3 out of 5 and wrote: "The gloriously stupid levels of debauchery reached in this film will have a strange resonance for anyone who lived through the Thatcherite bedsit stinkfest that was pre-Acid House Britain."

-Kevin N. Laforest of the Montreal Film Journal compared the film to This is Spinal Tap "only with more pathetic protagonists- and funnier!"
+Kevin N. Laforest of the Montreal Film Journal compared the film to This is Spinal Tap "only with more pathetic protagonists – and funnier!"

-Empire gave it 2 out 5.
+Empire gave it 2 out of 5.

+In 2023, Barry Hertz of The Globe and Mail named the film one of the 23 best Canadian comedy films ever made.